 Feb.
 10, 2007 – We left L.A.
-Airport today and flew to Santiago Chile.
-We spent a few days in Santiago and then boarded our ship for Argentina.
-We took a tour of the city and saw many beautiful buildings and the park up on the hill.
+Airport a few days ago and flew to Santiago Chile.
+We spent a few days in Santiago and took a tour of the city and saw many beautiful buildings and the park up on the hill.
+We then sailed for Argentina.

 The ship we sailed on was a small icebreaker.
 The crew was well trained and treated us very well.